-If a coaching technique would benefit from physical contact or support then first ask the paddler's permission (eg would you mind if I held your shoulders to show you what I mean?)
-It is useful to take time to explain why and how this is used to the paddler and their parent or carer.
+If a coaching technique would benefit from physical contact or support, then first ask the paddler's permission (eg would you mind if I held your shoulders to show you what I mean?)
+You should also explain why and how this is used to the paddler and their parent/carer.